 I’m interested in so many fields of endeavor that I don’t have any favorites among the autographs,” he said.
 “Each one is important.
 It’s a tremendous thrill to get one – but then I go on to the next one.”

-In the last eight years of his life, 1968 to 1976, Albert Balch was in declining health and was ending his career.
+In the last eight years of his life, 1968 to 1976, Albert Balch was in declining health.
+He was phasing out of his career as a developer not only due to health and aging, but also because of a severe slump in the Seattle-area economy.
 By 1971 the “Boeing Bust” of massive layoffs had caused a complete standstill in house-building in Seattle, because the population of Seattle had decreased instead of increasing steadily as in previous decades.

 In 1973 came the final newspaper article telling of Balch’s donation of more autographs to the Seattle Public Library.
 The collection of several thousand autographs is today kept in the Seattle Room, 10th floor of the downtown library.

 Albert Balch officially retired from his real estate work at age 70 in that year of 1973, and he died in 1976.
 The legacy of Albert Balch to us is his enthusiasm and dedication in all that he did, including his volunteer work in organizations, the establishment of builders’ associations and in his well-planned streets and houses in Wedgwood.